awhedbee22/expo-supabase-starter/readme.md

 ## Application Overview

-CannaJournal is built on a solid foundation using modern web technologies:
+Toke Diary is built on a solid foundation using modern web technologies:

 - **Expo**: For cross-platform mobile app development
 - **Supabase**: Backend as a Service for authentication and data storage